VuongNM/vuongnm.github.io/_posts/2022-01-03-reconcilation.md

 The question now is: How we do allocate this amount of sales to each of our product ?

 We can do this by resample the sale, taking in normalized sales as sampling probabilities.
-This can be modeled as a Dirichlet distribution probabilities.
+This can be modeled as a Categorical distribution probabilities.
 We will draw random samples from this distribution until we reach our total goal.
-This method could be used to rescale the sale total higher or lower than the original total forecast.

-Anecdote: The distribution could have any shape, but real world evidence suggests that sales usually concentrated in a small number of products, and little distributed to others.
+Anecdote: The distribution could have any shape.
+Many time we see sales usually concentrated in a small number of products, and little distributed to others.
 But your shape of distribution may vary.
-However, the algorithm works the same.
+The algorithm works the same.

 The theoretical data generating process as background for this method is as follows:
 - __We assume sales across the assortment is a Dirichlet distribution D(V)__, where V is a vector of size N, each element of V is the number of sales for each product.
 Generally, Dirichlet prior used a vector of ones as a weak prior.
 We can choose an even weaker prior like a vector of 1/2 (Jeffrey) or zeros (Haldane prior).

-- __The sample likelihood is a Categorical distribution__
+- __The likelihood is a Categorical distribution__

 - __The posterior is a Dirichlet D(V')__ , as a consequence of conjugation with the Categorical likelihood.
 The elements in vector V' is now the sale of each product after scaling.